Akuli/python-tutorial/if.md

-# Using if, else and elif
+# If, else and elif

 ## Using if statements